Signs and symptoms of preterm labor

 - Your water breaks

-What should you do if you think you're having preterm labor?
+What should I do if I think I’m experiencing preterm labor?